 Pornography and its consumption is as real and commonplace in Nigeria as the sun shining bright and hot as these words are being threaded together.

-While single people could have some sort of 'free pass', things are a little more complicated for those in relationships and marriages.
+While single people could have some sort of 'free pass' to enjoy these things despite all the religious and moral prohibitions placed on it, things are a little more complicated for those in relationships and marriages.

+Kevin is, of course, not alone.
 There are only few people who have no qualms with their partner viewing pornographic content.
-So many are flat out against the idea.
+There are so many who are flat out against the idea.

 And this is not without reason.